Tax payment difficulties

 As a taxpayer, you should organise your finances so that you can pay your tax when it is due.
 If you are having difficulties paying your tax, you should contact Revenue immediately.

-If you cannot pay your tax, you will receive a demand letter from Revenue.
-If you receive this letter, you should contact the caseworker named on the letter to discuss your options.
+If you cannot pay your tax, you will receive a request for payment letter from Revenue.
+If you receive this letter, you should contact the telephone number listed to discuss your options.